-- 1. Not responsible for a violation: No violation of a regulation has been proved. - 2.
-Responsible for a violation: A violation of a regulation has been proved.
-In this case, the Board may impose a number of sanctions, individually or in a combination, including:
+- 1. Not responsible for a violation: No violation of a regulation has been proved. - Responsible for a violation: A violation of a regulation has been proved.
+In this case, the Board may impose a number of sanctions, individually or in a combination, including: - a. warning: an official reprimand in writing, delivered to the accused student and placed in the student's file;

-- a. warning: an official reprimand in writing, delivered to the accused student and placed in the student's file; - b. probation: a condition that stipulates that any further violations of regulations may result in a suspension.
-Length of probation will be specified; - c. probation with terms: a condition that adds to regular probation stipulations that may deny the accused student certain privileges or requires certain action of the student; - d. recommendation for suspension: separation from the College for a definite or indefinite period of time; - e. recommendation for dismissal: permanent separation from the College; and/or - f. other action that may seem appropriate for any given case.
+b. probation: a condition that stipulates that any further violations of regulations may result in a suspension.
+Length of probation will be specified;

+c. probation with terms: a condition that adds to regular probation stipulations that may deny the accused student certain privileges or requires certain action of the student;d. recommendation for suspension: separation from the e. recommendation for dismissal: permanent separation from the College; and/or f. other action that may seem appropriate for any given case.
 Sanctions against groups include those listed above in a-f, and also deactivation, loss of all privileges, including college recognition, either temporarily or permanently.